dongqi-max/Group/Final_Project/README.md

 (AR-13) The system shall support assignment sorting by due date and priority.

-(AR-14) The system shall support notification and reminder functionality for upcoming deadlines.
+(AR-14) The system architecture shall allow future notification and reminder expansion.

 (AR-15) The system architecture shall allow future expansion such as mobile support, email notifications, and calendar integration.